machzqcq/Training-JRuby/README.md

 ===============
 Selenium first example

-Checkbox and Select box example
+Checkbox and Select box example (by text and by value)

 ScenarioOutlineExample